-Indiana University has created a program called "OPTIMISTIC" ("Optimizing Patient Transfers, Impacting Medical quality, and Improving Symptoms: Transforming Institutional Care") which includes the deployment of RNs and advanced practice nurses (APNs) to be on-site at the nursing facilities, allowing for enhanced recognition and management of acute change in medical conditions.
-RNs and APNs provide direct clinical support, education, and training to nursing facility staff.
+Indiana University has created a program named "OPTIMISTIC" ("Optimizing Patient Transfers, Impacting Medical quality, and Improving Symptoms: Transforming Institutional Care") which includes the deployment of RNs and Advanced Practice Nurses (APNs) to be on-site at the NFs, allowing for enhanced recognition and management of acute change in medical conditions.
+RNs and APNs provide direct clinical support, advance care planning, education, and training to NF staff.
 In addition to employing INTERACT tools, this enhanced staffing model will adapt and apply other evidence-based models which have proven to reduce hospitalizations in other settings.

 The Curators of the University of Missouri have implemented the Missouri Quality Initiative.
-In this intervention, advanced practice RNs (APRNs) are assigned to facilities to provide direct services to residents while mentoring, role-modeling, and educating the nursing staff about early symptom/illness recognition, assessment, and management of health conditions commonly affecting nursing home residents.
-Additionally, the intervention includes the use of social workers who will closely with each facility's social worker, the residents' primary care providers, nursing facility staff, and APRNs to assure consistent communication about resident's needs and preferences.
-APRNs increased focus on root cause analysis and met monthly with the Project Coordinator to review each facility transfer.
-The APRNs created customized reports on transfers and use the information to target education and work with facility quality improvement committees.
+In this intervention, APRNs are assigned to facilities to provide direct services to residents while mentoring, role-modeling, and educating the nursing staff about early symptom/illness recognition, assessment, and management of health conditions commonly affecting NF residents.
+Additionally, the intervention includes the use of a mater's prepared social worker who works closely with each facility's social worker/social services staff, the residents' primary care providers, NF staff, and APRNs to assure consistent communication about resident's needs and preferences.
+Health information exchange, another component of the initiative, facilitates communication among providers and staff.
+APRNs also focus on root cause analysis and meet monthly with the Project Coordinator to review each facility transfer.
+Customized NF feedback reports on transfers are used by the APRNs to target education and work with facility quality improvement committees.

-The Greater New York Hospital Foundation, Inc. has implemented a program, New York Reducing Avoidable Hospitalizations (NY-RAH), whereby RNs are deployed in the partnering nursing facilities to train, but not provide direct clinical care, to the nursing facility staff on INTERACT tools.
-Additionally, RNs identify root causes for potentially avoidable hospitalizations and review and modify its policies and procedures to prevent such hospitalizations.
-NY_RAH is also focusing on palliative care education and the implementation of electronic solutions for nursing facilities.
+The Greater New York Hospital Foundation, Inc. implemented a program, New York-Reducing Avoidable Hospitalizations (NY-RAH).
+Originally, NY-RAH deployed RNs in the partnering NFs to act as educators and consultants, but not provide direct clinical care, to the NF staff on early recognition and communication of acute changes of condition using INTERACT tools.
+Additionally, RNs identified the root causes for potentially avoidable hospitalizations and modified policies and procedures to prevent such hospitalizations.
+In 2018, the RNs were replaced by Quality Improvement Specialists that have a demonstrated quality improvement background in using data to drive change.
+NY-RAH analyzes Medicare claims data for eligible residents to further evaluate the root cause of potentially avoidable hospitalizations related to the six conditions that are the focus of Phase Two.
+NY-RAH also emphasizes palliative care and advance directive education and the implementation of electronic solutions for NFs.

-UPMC Community Provider Services has created a program called “RAVEN” (Reduce AVoidable hospitalizations using Evidence-based interventions for Nursing facilities in western Pennsylvania).
-This program includes facility-based nurse practitioners to assist with determining resident care plan goals and conduct acute change in condition assessments.
-RAVEN has also implement evidence-based clinical communication tools such as INTERACT and others recommended by the American Medical Directors Association to assist in structuring and standardizing clinical assessments and recommendations.
-The intervention also provides support from innovative telehealth and information technologies to connect participating nursing facilities to nurse practitioners.
+UPMC Community Provider Services has created a program named “RAVEN” (Reduce AVoidable hospitalizations using Evidence-based interventions for NFs) in Pennsylvania.
+This program includes facility-based Nurse Practitioners (NPs) to assist with determining resident care plan goals and conduct acute change in condition assessments.
+RAVEN has also implemented evidence-based clinical communication tools such as INTERACT and others recommended by the American Medical Directors Association (AMDA) to assist in structuring and standardizing clinical assessments and recommendations.
+The intervention also provides support from innovative telehealth and information technologies to connect participating NFs to NPs.

-During Phase One, CMS also worked with CHI/Alegent Creighton Health, which implemented an intervention in 14 nursing facilties in Nebraska.
-CHI/Alegent Creighton Health has deployed nurse practitioners in the partnering nursing facilities to enhance care by implementing the INTERACT tools, improving communication, and education of nursing facility staff.
-An innovative aspect of this program is the use of a dentist and dental hygienist to improve oral care for beneficiaries.
-This type of care is typically not provided in the nursing facility environment and contributes to better overall health, while also working to prevent other conditions that lead to avoidable hospitalizations.
+During Phase One, CMS also worked with CHI/Alegent Creighton Health, which implemented an intervention in 14 NFs in Nebraska.
+CHI/Alegent Creighton Health deployed NPs in the partnering NFs to enhance care by implementing INTERACT tools, improving communication, and providing education to NF staff.
+An innovative aspect of this program was the use of a dentist and dental hygienist to improve oral care for beneficiaries.
+This type of care is typically not provided in the NF environment and contributes to better overall health, while also working to prevent other conditions that lead to avoidable hospitalizations.